-- 1. This document provides the guidelines and procedures to address citizen participation requirements under the Consolidated Plan, and under the Community Development Block Grant (CDBG), HOME Investment Partnerships Program, and Emergency Shelter Grant (ESG) Programs as funded by the U.S. Department of Housing & Urban Development (HUD).
-Participation by low-moderate income persons, residents of predominately low-income neighborhoods, persons of color, non-English speaking persons, and persons with disabilities is especially encouraged. - 2.
-Section 103(a)(3) of the Housing and Community Development Act of 1974, as amended (the law that established the CDBG Program) sets forth certain requirements for citizen participation activities.
+1. This document provides the guidelines and procedures to address citizen participation requirements under the Consolidated Plan, and under the Community Development Block Grant (CDBG), HOME Investment Partnerships Program, and Emergency Shelter Grant (ESG) Programs as funded by the U.S. Department of Housing & Urban Development (HUD).
+Participation by low-moderate income persons, residents of predominately low-income neighborhoods, persons of color, non-English speaking persons, and persons with disabilities is especially encouraged.

+2. Section 103(a)(3) of the Housing and Community Development Act of 1974, as amended (the law that established the CDBG Program) sets forth certain requirements for citizen participation activities.
 24 CFR 91.105 are the federal regulations that outline the "citizen participation" requirements, as well as certain other requirements for HUD-funded activities, as a part of the Consolidated Planning process.
 This document has been established in order for the City of Duluth to be in conformance with requirements of the above law/regulations.
-In 24 CFR 91.105 there are numerous references to the "citizen participation plan" requirements as well as "consolidated plan" requirements. - 3.
-The Citizen Participation Plan shall have a 30-day review and comment period after the date that it is available via newspaper advertisement and news release, also on the City's website.
-Copies will be made available at no cost at the offices of the Community Planning Division, Room 332 City Hall, Duluth, Minnesota 55802.
-Individuals with disabilities or access issues can request a mailed copy of the plan by phone at (218) 730-5480.
+In 24 CFR 91.105 there are numerous references to the "citizen participation plan" requirements as well as "consolidated plan" requirements.

+3. The Citizen Participation Plan shall have a 30-day review and comment period after the date that it is available via newspaper advertisement and news release, also on the City's website.
+Copies will be made available at no cost at the offices of the Planning and Development Division, Room 160 City Hall, 411 W 1st St Duluth, Minnesota 55802.
+Materials can be made available in different formats upon request by calling (218) 730-5580 or emailing duluthcommdev@duluthmn.gov.
 Upon completion of the 30-day comment period, the City Council will review the plan and any comments received prior to sending the plan on to the Mayor for approval.
 In the event there is a need for an amendment to the Citizen Participation Plan, a similar procedure as described above will be followed.